Dave-team/Knowledge-base/Priorities.md

 - I cannot take these problems personally and I cannot be so affected by them.
 It might be that I get into work and 9 things are broken - trying to fix everything all the time will only lead to burnout and I won't be able to see the bigger picture and e.g. support the team.

 ## Social
 I am a social creature.
 I'm interested in others, want to know them better and I enjoy conversation as a way of making potential friendships.
 In one on one conversations, I go deep into topics of interests of both parties and in larger group settings, I want to be part of the conversation and to share my thoughts and experiences because it adds value to everyone involved: people can respond to my thoughts.
+My brain works best when prepared - to perform well at social interactions I need to be prepared and in the right mindset.
+Similarly, visualize being a good social person more often (centre of attention and saying witty things and sharing stories)

 **Social at work**
 - The office is a social environment.
 When stuck in my head, step back and recenter that being good at and enjoying work is more than being stuck in my head.